RichCaloggero/periodic-table/README.md

 # Accessible Periodic Table

-Simple example of how one might go about creating a periodic table that is accessible.
+Example of how one might go about creating a periodic table that is accessible.

 It operates in two modes: